MesaChain/Contribuitor-guide/README.md

 # 🌟 Contributing Guide | MesaChain

-We’re excited you’re interested in contributing!
-Please follow these steps to ensure a smooth and efficient collaboration process.

-🎉 Thank you for being interested in contributing to the MesaChain project! 🎉
+We're excited you're interested in contributing to the MesaChain project! 🚀 This guide will walk you through the process of becoming a valuable contributor.

-Feel welcome and read the following sections in order to know how to ask questions and how to work on something.

-Please make sure you are welcoming and friendly in all of our spaces.
+## Welcome Contributors! 🤝

-We're really glad you're reading this, because we need volunteer developers to help this project come to fruition. 👏
+Thank you for your interest in helping MesaChain grow.
+We appreciate volunteer developers like you who help bring this project to life. 👏

-## 👨🏻‍💻 Issues
+## Contribution Steps

-The best way to contribute to our projects is to apply to the issues.
+### 1️⃣ Apply for an Issue 🕵️

+- Browse through open issues in the repository.
+- Select an issue that matches your skills and interests.
+- Comment on the issue with a **detailed application** that includes:
+  - A brief introduction about yourself
+  - A clear, concise plan to solve the issue (6-8 lines max)
+  - Your estimated time to complete the task (ETA)

+**Important Application Guidelines:**

+⚠️ Avoid Generic Comments:
+- 🚫 "Can I help on this one?"
+- 🚫 "I'd love to contribute!"
+- 🚫 "Checkout my profile!"
+- 🚫 "Can I tackle this?"

-PRs are not allowed; all PRs must originate from an assigned issue.
+**Note:** Direct Pull Requests are not allowed.
+All PRs must originate from an assigned issue.

----
+### 2️⃣ Contact Maintainer 📱

+- Once assigned to an issue, contact the project maintainer via Telegram.
+- Provide a brief overview of your planned approach to solving the issue.

-## 1️⃣ Fork the Repository
+### 3️⃣ Fork the Repository 🍴

+- Navigate to the project's GitHub page.
-- Click the **Fork** button in the top-right corner to create a copy of the repository under your account.
+- Click the **Fork** button in the top-right corner.
+- Create a copy of the repository under your GitHub account.

----

-## 2️⃣ Clone the Fork
+### 4️⃣ Clone Your Fork 💻

-- Clone the forked repository to your local machine by running the following command:
+- Clone the forked repository to your local machine:

    ```bash
    git clone https://github.com/YOUR_USERNAME/REPOSITORY_NAME.git